caltechlibrary/newt/newt.1.md

   newtmustache:
     port: 8012 # Port number for Newt Mustache
   #options:
-    # name value pairs used for alaising strings in routes, models, and templates
+    # name value pairs used for aliasing strings in routes, models, and templates
   environment:
     - DB_USER
     - DB_PASSWORD